prakaa/phd_thesis/source/16_appendix_reserves.md

 \appendix
-#\renewcommand\thefigure{\thesection.\arabic{figure}}
+\renewcommand\thefigure{\thesection.\arabic{figure}}
 \renewcommand\thetable{\thesection.\arabic{table}}
-# Data and assumptions used in market simulation
+# Data and assumptions used in market simulation {#sec:appendix-reserves_assumptions}

 ## Resource ramp rates

 Separate upwards and downwards ramp rates were modelled for most resource types.
 For hydro generation and reciprocating engines, maximum upwards and downwards ramp rates were sourced from @ghd2018AEMOCost2018.
 For other conventional resources (coal-fired generation, Gas-Steam, CCGT and OCGT), ramp rates in each direction were further separated into a *market* ramp rate, which was used in the PLEXOS market simulation, and an *upper* ramp rate, which was used to calculate available reserves/footroom.
-For these resources, the market ramp rate was calculated using the unit ramp rates used most frequently in NEM dispatch[^6] in 2020, and the upper ramp rate was calculated using resources' assumed maximum ramp rates in AEMO's 2020 Inputs and Assumptions workbook (for an example of a comparison, see @fig:ramp_rate_comparison) [@australianenergymarketoperator2020InputsAssumptions2020].
+For these resources, the market ramp rate was calculated using the unit ramp rates used most frequently in NEM dispatch[^36] in 2020, and the upper ramp rate was calculated using resources' assumed maximum ramp rates in AEMO's 2020 Inputs and Assumptions workbook (for an example of a comparison, see @fig:ramp_rate_comparison) [@australianenergymarketoperator2020InputsAssumptions2020].
 Additional resources in 2025 were assumed to have the same ramp rate characteristics as newer existing resources of the same technology type.

-[^7]: The ramp rate used in dispatch by AEMO is the lesser of a telemetered rate or a ramp rate submitted in a resource's offer for energy, and was obtained using NEMOSIS [@gormanNEMOSISNEMOpen2018].
+[^36]: The ramp rate used in dispatch by AEMO is the lesser of a telemetered rate or a ramp rate submitted in a resource's offer for energy, and was obtained using NEMOSIS [@gormanNEMOSISNEMOpen2018].

 ![Ramp rates observed (red) and used in dispatch by AEMO (blue) for a coal-fired unit in NSW in 2020.
 The green line denotes the ramp rate assumed by AEMO in its 2020 Inputs and Assumptions workbook and the 2020 ISP.](source/figures/coal_market_upper_ramps.png){#fig:ramp_rate_comparison short-caption="Observed, submitted and ISP ramp rates for a NSW coal-fired unit"}